 There are many reasons to invest in managing Google reviews, and it goes well beyond a basic business sense.
 Managed Google reviews:

-- Establishes a connection with your customers and leads.
-Digital marketing can be faceless, but when you respond to your customer reviews, it humanizes your business, convincing customers to reach out to you.
+Digital marketing can be faceless, but responding to your customer reviews humanizes your business, convincing customers to reach out to you.

 How to respond to Google reviews